feathersui/feathersui-starling/documentation/help/markdown/panel.md

 author: Josh Tynjala

 ---
-# How to use the Feathers Panel component
+# How to use the Feathers `Panel` component

 The [`Panel`](../api-reference/feathers/controls/Panel.html) component is a container that supports layout and scrolling, similar to [`ScrollContainer`](scroll-container.html), but it also adds a header and an optional footer above and below the content, respectively.
 This component is useful for creating windows and dialogs and making any kind of grouping that needs a header or title.

 ## The Basics

-Let's start by creating a `Panel` and adding it to the display list:
+First, let's create a `Panel` container and add it to the display list:

 ``` code
 var panel:Panel = new Panel();